SitecorePowerShell/Book/working_with_sitecore_items.md

 (Get-Item master:/content/home).GeneralLink = Get-Item 'master:\content\CognifideCom'
 ```

-Even better – if you assign a media item to it, it will detect that and do the right thing assigning it as a media link.

 What about fields that accept lists of items?
 We've got your back here as well.

 **Example:** The following assigns all children of `/sitecore/content/` item to the ItemList field.